The Archons and the Attention Economy

-At the same time, it is precisely attention that can be regarded as the only truly common currency for three levels of energy consumption:
+Here, precisely attention may be regarded as the only truly common currency at once for three levels of energy consumption:

 · biological (neurotransmitters, fatigue/arousal);